Skip to Main Content (Press Enter)

 • where a Complainant is a solicitor who is a member of the Law Society, by an authorised officer of the Law Society;

-• where a Complainant is a barrister who is a member of the General Council of the Bar of Ireland, by an authorised officer of the General Council.
+• where a Complainant is a barrister who is a member of the Law Library, by an authorised officer of the General Council of the Bar of Ireland.

 How do you make a complaint?